Available for new clients

 Results focused.

-I'm Maddie Conroy, an SEO specialist with agency experience across on-page optimization, local SEO, keyword research, and content strategy.
-I've worked with clients ranging from local businesses to regional brands, and agencies needing a reliable SEO partner.
+I am Maddie Conroy, an SEO specialist with agency experience across on-page optimization, local SEO, keyword research, and content strategy.
+I have worked with clients ranging from local businesses to regional brands, and agencies needing a reliable SEO partner.

 I care about the work actually working.
 Clear communication, deliverables you can understand, and strategy built around your goals.
 Not a recycled template.